stacksgov/grants-program/docs/Project-Aplication-Guidelines.md

 - **DOES YOUR PROJECT** : Advance the mission of a more user-owned internet?
 - **DOES YOUR PROJECT** : Accelerate a broader adoption of Stacks technology?
-- **DOES YOUR PROJECT** : Unlock immidiate and widespread value for the Stacks community?
+- **DOES YOUR PROJECT** : Unlock immediate and widespread value for the Stacks community?
 - **DOES YOUR PROJECT** : Yield new & novel: code, technology, and/or culture on Stacks?
 - **DOES YOUR PROJECT** : Have a crystal-clear scope, objective, and audience?
-- **DOES YOUR PROJECT** : Have a crystal-clear and measureable (and verifiable) definition of success?
+- **DOES YOUR PROJECT** : Have a crystal-clear and measurable (and verifiable) definition of success?
 - **DOES YOUR PROJECT** : Have any potential risks?
 If so, have you identified them and helped us understand how you plan to overcome those risks?
   - Risks could be related to team, security, technological dependencies, and/or market readiness.

 </br>

-## Project Lead Responsiblities
+## Project Lead Responsibilities

 ---